Cook at home to have healthy meals on a budget

 Some additional strategies to follow at home include having three meals a day without overindulging in second portions, especially at dinner.
 Rather than having a second portion, save it for tomorrow’s lunch, then you can get two meals out of one.
 And for hunger in between meals the best way to avoid expensive unhealthy snacking from sources such as vending machines is simply to plan healthy snacks throughout your day.

-One of my favorite snacks is apple slices with peanut butter, which is nutritious and filling.
+One of my favorite snacks are apple slices with peanut butter, which is nutritious and filling.
 Portion out nuts into small bags for an easy nutritious snack.

 It is impossible to name all the things one can do to shop on a budget and maintain a healthy diet, but I hope some of these strategies and tips help you on your journey to a healthier lifestyle without burning a hole in your wallet.